sudomateo/website/content/posts/goodbye-xfinity/index.md

 Xfinity and save myself some money.
 I ended up signing up for Optimum Fiber 5000/5000 for $75/month.

+## Notes for the Non-Technical Reader

+I shared this post on a local Facebook group via my wife's Facebook account.
+That audience is non-technical compared to the typical audience on this blog.
+This section is for those non-technical people.

+For 99% of people, switching from Xfinity to Optimum Fiber is going to work just fine.
+You sign up for the service, get a technician to install the fiber, and use their provided equipment as your Wi-Fi access point and router.
+If you already have your own Wi-Fi access point or router, just tell the technician you want to use your equipment instead.
+That's it!
+Enjoy your cheaper, faster service and send the signal to Xfinity that their service is no longer needed.

+The rest of this blog post is for those who wish to better understand the technical details of how Optimum works compared to Xfinity.
+If I were you and were considering switching, I'd ask the most technical person in your house, or whoever will be installing your service, to read the rest of this post.
+Perhaps the details will be of value to them and allow them to make better, or different, technical decisions for your installation.
+It's good to be well informed.

 ## Comparing Optimum Fiber to Xfinity

 If you're looking to switch from Xfinity to Optimum Fiber you should take note